 Churning out brand new content consistently at a high rate can burn out even the best writers, video producers, and other content creators.
 If you're creating all of your material yourself, it's especially draining.
 Thankfully, you don't need to make continuous content to get the benefits of audience engagement and boost your SEO strategy.

-Chances are your audience has different platforms that they favor.
+Chances are your audience has different platforms they favor.
 This fact gives you countless avenues to reach your audience and means you can repurpose your content marketing efforts for broader results.

 So how is repurposing done, exactly?